 Pencils are so commonplace in our society and culture – in schools, in businesses, and in our homes – that most of us would readily admit that we, in fact, give very little thought to these indispensable tools with which we write, draw and doodle.
 And we certainly don't give much thought to the fact that, for many sectors of our population, holding a pencil is far from easy; it can be impossible, in fact.
 But when you add a pencil grip to the process, using a pencil becomes magically, suddenly easier.

 The pencil grip was invented by Doctor Lois Provda, a prominent educational therapist, in 1992.
 She saw children struggling to write, and even make clean, straight lines on a page, and wanted to help.
 That's when pencil grips were born.
-They are made of safe materials, including foam and rubber, and contain no latex; they are also phthalate-free.
-In other words, they're user friendly for every child or adult.
+Pencil grips are made of materials like silicone, foam, rubber, plastic.
+Main differences in those grips lie in softness, comfort level, finger positions, etc.

 The way we hold a pencil is most commonly referred to as the “tripod grasp.”
 That simply refers to the position in which we keep the pencil's shaft between our three fingers – the thumb, the forefinger and the middle finer.
 Think about it; the name perfectly describes the fingers' placement, like the legs of a camera's tripod.

 Overall, pencil grips are used to guide people to hold a pencil correctly.
 However, why are there so many different types of pencil grippers outside?
 What are the differences?
 I will take Firesara pencil grips as an example.

 Finger holes for thumb, index, middle finger.
 Examples are Firesara elephant, owl, puppy pencil grips.
 The 3-finger hole design provides more control on thumb, index, middle fingers.

 Finger holes for thumb, index finger provides control on them but not on the middle finger.
 Example is the Firesara double-wing butterfly.